jwilm/web-history/outline.md

 Today we are inundated by dynamic, interactive, media-rich web applications with pixel perfect designs.
 [Fortunes are spent](http://www.fastcompany.com/1825005/how-one-second-could-cost-amazon-16-billion-sales) each year on shaving a few kilobytes off file size and a few milliseconds off page load times to deliver an immersive experience across mobile, tablets, and desktop clients.
 Just two decades ago, the internet was a dramatically different landscape having little in common with modern web apps.
 Static Hypertext documents constituted the entirety of the web, HTTP only supported `GET` requests, and errors had to be inferred through the HTML or PLAINTEXT content of the response.
 This is the story of the web's transformation from static to dynamic and (almost) back again.

-## The Early Web
+## In the beginning

 Prior to HTTP was [Gopher](http://en.wikipedia.org/wiki/Gopher_protocol) - a simple protocol for distributing, searching, and retrieving documents.
 Invented at University of Minnesota, Gopher presents a file-like hierarchy of data in addition to being a gateway to usenet and ftp.
 A major strength of gopher was the abilitiy to connect servers to share directories and resources.
 Alas, Gopher's rigid document structure was not flexible enough for demands of the web.
 Combined with licensing fees, implementations in browsers which also supporting HTTP, and licensing fees from the University, Gopher quickly fell out of favor in lieu of HTTP.

 The originally documented HTTP Protocol ([Version 0.9, 1991](http://www.w3.org/Protocols/HTTP/AsImplemented.html)) only suppoted `GET` requests, status codes did not exist, and content was entirely static.
 This was sufficient to deliver simple hypertext documents, but additional request types, and a robust set of behavior modifying switches would be needed to propel HTTP into the 21st century.

-## A Dynamic Server

 Dyanmic markup was being served already despite the simplicity of current HTTP.
 CGI (_Common Gateway Interface_) was [first being standardized](http://en.wikipedia.org/wiki/Common_Gateway_Interface#History) by the NCSA in 1993.
 CGI allowed web servers to run arbitrary programs on the host server (such as a Perl or Python script).
 There were several issues with this strategy including overhead from creation of new processes for each request, and the ease of introducing security holes in CGI script.

+## A dynamic client and server

 `POST`, `PUT`, `DELETE`, and other request types were introduced into browsers as early as 1992, but the world had to wait until for an official specification until 1996 when the IETF released [RFC 1945](http://tools.ietf.org/html/rfc1945) _Hypertext Transfer Protocol -- HTTP/1.0_.
 Of course, that didn't stop web browsers from implementing such features.
 The spec described many features necessary to deliver today's modern application - namely two more request types, `POST` and `HEAD`, status codes, and a suite of powerful headers to enable compression, basic authentication, caching, and content-type switching.

 Scripting languages were now in heavy use.
 FastCGI was being developed by Open Market, Inc. in the mid 90s to combat the overhead of standard CGI.
 Python has been available since 1991, and PHP and Ruby were released in 1995.
 All of these scripting languages were callable from both CGI and FastCGI.
 Combined with additional HTTP functionality, these scripting languages powered a dynamic web where users could both retrieve and update information on a server.

 The Apache web server (first released as update to NCSA httpd in 1995) became the most popular server of the time.
 The modular architecture offered the ability to include interpretters and CGI handlers directly in the web server, thereby avoiding much overhead from generating dynamic markup.
+In the same year, the popular open source database _MySQL_ was released.
+Together with PHP and Linux, these components would form the famous LAMP stack for web servers.

 Primitive web applications became possible due to dyanamically generated markup in concert with forward looking HTTP features.
 Such applications could could both retrieve and send data to the server, but every action would require a new request to the server to alter the page. _SSL_ (secure sockets layer), introduced in 1995, would allow HTTP to run within an encrypted tunnel and therefore enable secure business transactions.

-## A Dynamic Client
+The lack of SSL prior to then did not stop the Stanford Federal Credit Union from [offering internet banking services](http://en.wikipedia.org/wiki/Online_banking#History) as early as 1994.

 Client side scripting was introduced in 1995 when Netscape shipped a little  language called _LiveScript_ (known now as _JavaScript_) with their browser.
 The release of JavaScript was followed shortly by _Sun Java_ and _Macromedia Flash_.
 These latter technologies were plugin based and in the long run are not able to compete with the power and security offered by JavaScript; although, flash is still widespread today - primarily for its versatility as a video player.
 Browsers could now dynamically update the page content without making a request to the server.
 Actually, they couldn't make a request to the server aside from requesting a new page entirely.